-For all practicing dermatologists, our goal is to provide valuable experiences for learning and practice improvement, by developing instruments for completing MOC requirements that are relevant, simple, low cost and user-friendly, as well as qualify to fulfill the new HR2 (SGR) requirements for physicians to demonstrate quality and practice improvement.
+For all practicing dermatologists, our goal is to provide valuable experiences for learning and practice improvement, by developing instruments for completing MOC requirements that are relevant, simple, low cost and user-friendly.

 For more details about all the above MOC Requirements, see MOC FAQs.

 For a list of all options available for completing the various MOC Components, as well as feedback by other diplomates about them, see the MOC Resource Vendor List.

 We ask that you verify annually by December 31 that you hold an active license to practice medicine or osteopathy in the United States or Canada and that there have been no adverse actions against any of the licenses you hold in the United States or Canada.
 Adverse actions against any state license you hold are reported to the ABD via the Disciplinary Action Notification Service (DANS) of the American Board of Medical Specialties (ABMS).